-When you're learning to pack, never hesitate to ask a rigger or your instructor to help.
+When you're learning to pack, never hesitate to ask a rigger or your instructor for help.
 They will show you tips that will make the process faster and easier.

-Be sure they refer to this manual, however, as they might not know our packing method.
+Be sure they refer to this manual, however, as they might not be familiar with our packing method.

-Read The Manual First
+Read the Manual First

 Read these packing instructions completely before you begin.
-Doing so will give you a better idea of what you're doing, and it will help you go a little faster.
+Doing so will give you a better idea of what you are doing, and it will help you go a little faster.